School of Music > Academics > Ensembles

 Expand the ensemble names below to learn more about each.

-Conducted by Cliff Colnot, director of orchestral activities and principal conductor of the Chicago Symphony Orchestra’s contemporary MusicNOW ensemble, the DePaul Symphony Orchestra rehearses and performs in the Mary Patricia Gannon Concert Hall in the Holtschneider Performance Center on the Lincoln Park campus.
+Contributing to Chicago’s rich and cultural landscape, the DePaul Symphony Orchestra rehearses and performs in the Mary Patricia Gannon Concert Hall in the Holtschneider Performance Center on the Lincoln Park campus.
 The DePaul Symphony Orchestra focuses on a thorough and serious study of the core orchestral repertoire while also studying contemporary repertoire.
-Students receive regular coaching by members of the Chicago Symphony Orchestra, the Lyric Opera orchestra and DePaul’s pre-eminent string and wind faculties.
+Students receive regular coaching from members of the Chicago Symphony Orchestra, the Lyric Opera Orchestra, and DePaul’s pre-eminent string and wind faculties.
 Professionalism and orchestral fundamentals are prioritized.
-Rehearsals are three times a week for approximately two and a half hours, with concerts taking place a couple of times each quarter.
+Rehearsals are two times a week for approximately two and a half hours, with concerts taking place a couple of times each quarter.
 Members of the DePaul Symphony Orchestra often perform as the DePaul Opera Theatre Orchestra.

-Erica Neidlinger, conductor
+Erica Neidlinger, Conductor

 Membership in DePaul Wind Symphony is open to all DePaul students, subject to audition.

 The DePaul Choirs are dedicated to developing the choral artistry of a wide array of student singers (music majors and non-music majors) with diverse and engaging repertoire.
-The choirs perform a wide variety of musical styles including Renaissance, Baroque, Classical, Romantic, 20th-Century, 21st-Century, spirituals, jazz, and music from a diverse mixture of world cultures.
+The choirs perform a variety of musical styles, including Renaissance, Baroque, Classical, Romantic, 20th-Century, 21st-Century, spirituals, jazz, and music from a diverse mixture of world cultures.
 Performances are once or twice a quarter and often include collaborations with guest artists, culture bearers, and instrumental colleagues.
 Recent performances of masterworks have included Bach’s Hunting Cantata, Orff’s Carmina Burana, Stravinsky’s Symphony of Psalms, Rossini’s Stabat Mater, DuBois’s Seven Last Words of Christ, Verdi’s Four Sacred Songs, and the Fauré Requiem.
 Repertoire for smaller works have featured compositions by Ysaye Barnwell, Chen Yi, Lonnie Norwood, Florence Price, Manuel M. Ponce, Henry Purcell, and Marc-Antoine Charpentier.

-Graduates of DePaul Opera Theatre are currently performing with such opera companies as the Metropolitan, Chicago Lyric, Berlin, Vienna, Zurich, Houston, Dallas, and Santa Fe.
+Graduates of the DePaul Opera Theatre are currently performing with such opera companies as the Metropolitan, Chicago Lyric, Berlin, Vienna, Zurich, Houston, Dallas, and Santa Fe.
 The opera program is led by Harry Silverstein, who has directed at the Lyric Opera of Chicago, San Francisco, New York City, and English National Operas and for companies in Germany, Australia, New Zealand, Brazil, and The Netherlands.

 Membership in DePaul Opera Theatre is open to all DePaul students, subject to audition.
 Guest conductors will lead DePaul Opera Theatre productions during the 2023-24 academic year.

-The DePaul Jazz Workshop is dynamic and multi-purpose.
-Ranging in size from as few as ten to as many as seventeen members, and performing repertoire from a wide variety of contemporary and historical composers and arrangers.
-The ensemble provides students with opportunities to further develop their understanding of medium and large ensemble performance practices, to improve improvisational knowledge and conceptual understanding of contemporary ensemble concepts and techniques; and to sharpen rhythmic flexibility and interpretative skills, section and ensemble phrasing techniques, and dynamic sensitivity.
+The DePaul Jazz Workshop is dynamic and multi-purpose by design, ranging in size from as few as ten to as many as seventeen members, and performing repertoire from a wide variety of contemporary and historical composers and arrangers.
+The ensemble provides students with opportunities to develop further their understanding of medium and large ensemble performance practices; to improve improvisational knowledge and conceptual understanding of contemporary ensemble concepts and techniques; and to sharpen rhythmic flexibility, interpretative skills, section and ensemble phrasing techniques, and dynamic sensitivity.

 Membership in the DePaul Jazz Ensemble is open to all DePaul students, subject to audition.

-Jason Moy, director
+Jason Moy, Director